Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 ### (Optional) Additional context:
-*Add any other context or screenshots about the feature request here.*
+*Add any other context or screenshots about the bug here if you think it would help.*